Back to all posts

 It's important to understand billable vs non-billable work, because time that's not billed is time for which the company does not receive revenue.

-Even the most efficient workers will spend non-billable time working on a project.
-Sad but true, employees use up only 2.8 hours of their day on productive tasks.
+On average, employees spend just over 4 hours of their day on productive tasks.
 The rest of the time is often wasted on the so-called 'non-billable' administrative tasks.
-Sometimes, they are unavoidable and equally critical for your business to earn a profit, but you cannot bill clients for them.
+Sometimes, these are unavoidable tasks, and equally critical for your business's operations.
+But you cannot bill clients for them.

 It's important to understand the difference between billable and non-billable work, because time that's not billed is time for which the firm does not receive revenue and does not cover its expenses.